ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

  b_m g^2_{mx} & -2b_m g_{mx}g_{my} & -b_m g^2_{my} & -2b_m g_{mx}g_{mz} & -2b_m g_{my}g_{mz} & -b_m g^2_{mz} & 1
 \end{bmatrix}
 $$ {#eq:6}

+Relative to the original article, the elemets of $W$ have been re-ordered according to order of the diffusion tensor elements used in Dipy.

 To ensure that the WLS method converges to the local minimum, $f$ grid search sampling is performed over larger interval ranges relative to original article.
 Particularly, for the second and third iterations used